initialcapacity/jump-start/README.md

 ### Working directory

 We will be using `~/workspace` for all the exercises.
-Setup that directory now.
+Create that directory now.

 ```bash
 mkdir ~/workspace